Schweitzer's Master Development Plan

 Phase Two of the Master Plan

 Schweitzer finalized plans and broke ground on an additional 30 unit boutique hotel in the village.
 “The Board of Directors is motivated to find a solution for our lack of accommodations on the mountain,” says Chasse.
 “It’s challenging at best to find a room over weekends and holidays so the additional units will help ease that lodging crunch.”
-Schweitzer started the surveying process, relocation of utilities, and excavation of the underground parking in June of 2019 with a planned delivery date of November 2020.
+Schweitzer started the surveying process, relocation of utilities, and excavation of the underground parking in June of 2019 with a planned delivery during the 20/21 season.
 “Again, thanks to owning our own land, we can move forward with this project as quickly as permitting and financing allow.”